 Internships at the Permanent Bureau

-The Permanent Bureau of the Hague Conference on Private International Law seeks interns who, in the context of their degree studies or their doctoral research, wish to deepen their knowledge of private international law, understand how the Conference functions and provide assistance in the work of the institution.
+The Permanent Bureau of the Hague Conference on Private International Law (the Hague Conference) seeks interns who, in the context of their degree studies or their doctoral research, wish to deepen their knowledge of private international law, understand how the Hague Conference functions and provide assistance in the work of the institution.

 Duration of Internships

 As a general rule, the duration of an internship is three to six months.
-The Permanent Bureau also occasionally seeks candidates for internships of two or three weeks only; these missions de stage are then devoted to a very precise task that can be completed quickly.
+However, the Permanent Bureau occasionally seeks candidates for shorter Internships; these missions de stage are devoted to a very precise task that can be completed quickly.

-The intern should speak the two official languages of the Conference, French and English.
+The intern should speak at least one of the two official languages of the Conference, French and English.
 Knowledge of other languages is an asset.

 Applying to the Hague Conference

-Any person interested in interning at the Hague Conference should submit the following :
+Any person interested in an internship at the Hague Conference should submit the following documentation: